Warm-blooded

 Warm-blooded is a term referring to animal species whose bodies maintain a temperature higher than that of their environment.
 In particular, homeothermic species (including birds and mammals) maintain a stable body temperature by regulating metabolic processes.
 Other species have various degrees of thermoregulation.

 Because there are more than two categories of temperature control utilized by animals, the terms warm-blooded and cold-blooded have been deprecated in the scientific field.

 Terminology

-In general, warm-bloodedness refers to three separate categories of thermoregulation.
+In general, warm-bloodedness refers to various separate categories of thermoregulation.